Synthetic seismogram: 1.5D seismic modelling

-The convolutional 1D modelling produces seismograms containing approximations of primary reflections only.
-For more accurate modelling involving multiple reflections, head waves, guided waves and surface waves, as well as transmission effects and geometrical spreading, full waveform modelling is required.
-For 1D elastic models the most accurate approach to full waveform modelling is known as the reflectivity method.
+The convolutional 1D modelling produces seismograms contain approximations of primary reflections only.
+For more accurate modelling involving multiple reflections, head waves, guided waves, and surface waves, as well as transmission effects and geometrical spreading, full waveform modelling is required.
+For 1D elastic models, the most accurate approach to full waveform modelling is known as the reflectivity method.
 This method is based on the integral transform approach, whereby the wave field (cylindrical or spherical wave) is represented by a sum (integral) of time-harmonic plane waves.
-The reflection and transmission coefficients for individual plane waves propagating in a stack of layers can be computed analytically using a variety of methods, such as matrix propagator, global matrix or invariant embedding.
+The reflection and transmission coefficients for individual plane waves propagating in a stack of layers can be computed analytically using a variety of methods, such as matrix propagator, global matrix, or invariant embedding.
 This group of methods is called 1.5D because the earth is represented by a 1D model (flat layers), while wave propagation is considered either in 2D (cylindrical waves) or 3D (spherical waves).